top of page

 Cost: None

 PROMYS is a prestigious summer research program for high school students that offers a 6-week immersive experience for mathematically gifted individuals.
 The curriculum emphasizes exploration and discovery.
-Students in this program, which is open to all high school students above the age of 14, attend lectures, advanced seminars, conduct mathematical research, and work on problem sets alone or in groups.
+Students in this program, which is open to all high school students above the age of 14, attend lectures and advanced seminars.
+They also conduct mathematical research and work on problem sets alone or in groups.
 Each year, about 80 students are selected for this summer research program for high school students.
 The application deadline for PROMYS this year is March 15th.

 Cost: $5,150 (financial aid is available for families earning under $60,000 per year)